return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/iwl-trans_h.rst

 sdio_adma_addr
     the default address to set for the ADMA in SDIO mode until we get the ALIVE from the uCode

+cb_data_offs
+    offset inside skb->cb to store transport data at, must have space for at least two pointers

 .. _`iwl_trans_ops`: